Introduction to YAML, starting with what's the difference between it and JSON?

 # Replace line breaks with half-width spaces (line break codes will not exist when the data is extracted) test2: > You can write text that includes line breaks.
 You can write text that includes line breaks

-In either pattern, the half-width spaces for indentation at the beginning of each line are removed.
+In either pattern, the half-width spaces used for indentation at the beginning of each line are removed.

-In the case of ">", after removal, the line break is replaced with a half-width space.
+In the case of ">", after removal, line breaks are replaced with half-width spaces.

 Additionally, by combining the above two with "+" and "-", you can define whether to include or remove the newline on the last line